Introduction of Kubernetes on Google Cloud

 gcloud container clusters create [Cluster_Name] [--zone [Compute_Zone]]

-- For creating a regional cluster, use the command :
+- A regional cluster can be created, use the command

 gcloud container clusters create [Cluster_Name] --region [Region] [--node-locations [Compute_Zone,[Compute_Zone]...]